Our Story

 The Process

-Fatigues – Most of the fatigues donated to us come from veterans.
-We also purchase fatigues from Military Thrift Shops.
+Fatigues – Most of the fatigues donated to us come from veterans or their families.

 Design – We design products that best utilize the fatigue fabric, which limits us to the length and width of the back of the jackets/shirts and the length and width of the pant.
 The tricky part is designing products that work well with sizing and styling variations in uniforms.

-Deconstruction – The veterans at St. Michael’s Veterans Center and Veteran’s Community Project help us deconstruct the fatigues to match the design of the products we make.
+Deconstruction – The veterans at Veterans Community Project help us deconstruct the fatigues to match the design of the products we make.
 Remaining insignia and reusable parts are removed, and seams carefully cut apart.

-Cutting and Sewing – Our sewing contractors use the patterns and instructions made during the design process to cut each piece individually before professionally sewing each product.
+Cutting and Sewing – Our seamstresses use the patterns and instructions made during the design process to cut each piece individually before professionally sewing each product.

 Final Product – Our final products go through quality assurance before being photographed, entered into inventory, and posted on the website.